sonrabakarim/barlkk/_posts/2016-09-02-sketch-optimize-images-web.md

 If you're exporting a photograph you're almost always going to want to export it as a JPG.
 JPEG is a lossy format, so each time it is optimized it loses quality.
 If you're familiar with VHS tapes, think of what happens when make a copy of a copy.
 You lose quality.
 So be sure to hang onto the original JPG assets when optimizing for the Web, so the image can be used in other mediums or optimized in a different way later on.

-If you're exporting an illustration or diagram with sharp lines, go for PNG.
+If you're exporting a screenshot, illustration or diagram with sharp lines, go for PNG.
 Though PNG _can_ be lossy if the number of bits used to save a file changes (e.g. saving a PNG-32 as PNG-8) the Sketch export tool by default doesn't provide these options.

 ## Scale down image size